Winchester, Vilas County, Wisconsin: Government

-The Winchester Hown Hall, Fire Department, and Transfer Site are located on CTH W approximately 1 mile southeast of the unincorporated community of Winchester.
+The Winchester Town Hall, Fire Department, and Transfer Site are located on CTH W approximately one mile southeast of the unincorporated community of Winchester.
 The Winchester Public Library is located in the unincorporated community of Winchester.
 The town is governed by two supervisors and a town chairman, and is served by an elected town clerk and treasurer.
 It is located in Vilas County Supervisory District 2, Wisconsin Assembly District 34, Wisconsin Senate District 12, and Wisconsin's Eighth Congressional District.

 Transportation

 Winchester is served by three Vilas County Trunk Highways.
-CTH W is the main route through the town, it runs east to Presque Isle and a connection with CTH B, and south to Manitowish Waters and a connection to USH 51.
-CTH J runs west to Mercer in Iron County and also connects to USH 51.
+CTH W is the main route through the town, it runs east to Presque Isle and a connection with CTH B, and south to Manitowish Waters and a connection to U.S. Route 51.
+CTH J runs west to Mercer in Iron County and connects to USH 51.
 CTH O runs north to the Michigan state line and a connection to Gogebic County Highway 519 and a connection with US 2 at Wakefield, Michigan.
 The unincorporated community of Winchester can be accessed via town roads Old County O and Townsite Rd.

 Geography

-The town of Winchester is located in the northwest corner of Vilas County, Wisconsin.
+The town of Winchester is located in the northwestern corner of Vilas County.
 It contains many lakes, including North Turtle, South Turtle, and Rock Lakes, which make up the Turtle Chain, as well as Birch, Harris, Pardee, Circle Lily and Papoose Lakes, among others.
-The area serves as the headwaters for the Turtle River, which is part of the Flambeau Riversystem.
-According to the United States Census Bureau, the town has a total area of 53.6 square miles (138.8 km^{2}), of which, 48.1 square miles (124.7 km^{2}) of it is land and 5.5 square miles (14.2 km^{2}) of it (10.21%) is water.
+The area serves as the headwaters for the Turtle River, which is part of the Flambeau River system.
+According to the United States Census Bureau, the town has a total area of 53.6 square miles (138.8 km^{2}), of which 48.1 square miles (124.7 km^{2}) is land and 5.5 square miles (14.2 km^{2}) (10.21%) is water.